Compare Insurance Quotes

 Prices and Premiums

-MAPFRE appears to offer online quoting for two products: life and auto.
+MAPFRE appears to offer online quotes for two products: life and auto.

 The life insurance quoting system is very simple in comparison and returned a quote in one step with a small amount of information.
 For a 30-year-old male in California with no tobacco use and in very good health, we were given a quote for $100,000 of 20-year term insurance of $27.15 per month.
 Ten-year term coverage came back only slightly cheaper, at $25.10 per month.
 For this type of simplified term coverage, this is not the lowest rate we have seen, and we would generally expect to see the ten-year term coverage at a considerably lower rate.